 We believe that video technology and geospatial data could be used as a tool for the advancement of indigenous rights and the preservation of nature

-a new generation of indigenous people by providing the tools and skills to produce video content and develop geospatial maps to capture environmental change and tell first hand stories that would allow social and policy change at a local and global level.
-We do this through our Docu Camps program.
-A 12-day workshop structured through a teaching curriculum on the basics of filmmaking and GIS mapping, offered in the local language.
+We train a new generation of indigenous leaders by providing the tools and skills to produce video content and develop geospatial maps to capture environmental change.
+We do this through our Docu Camps program, a 12-day workshop structured through a teaching curriculum on the basics of filmmaking and GIS mapping, offered in the local language.

-Indigenous community members who attend a Docu Camp will have the opportunity to be trained as a trainer of trainers.
+Indigenous community members who attend a Docu Camp will have the opportunity to be trained to pass their knowledge along to others in their communities.
 This will allow for a sustainable knowledge circle among the community.

 To use video technology and geospatial data as a tool for the advancement of indigenous rights and the preservation of nature.